LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 4. Take note of your survey responses and conversation IDs; you will use those later to verify reporting.
 5. Repeat these to verify migration for each survey bot.

-Issues that might appear:
+**Issues that might appear**:

-* The survey wasn't triggered- You need to reassign skills.
+* The survey wasn't triggered - You need to reassign skills.
 * The survey started but with no or 1 message closed
-* Duplicates and messages from Bot Studio
+* There are duplicates and messages from Bot Studio
 * Some questions are missing - You need to check the interaction.

+{: .important}
 For help with these issues, see *Troubleshooting* farther below.

 ### STEP 9 - Verify survey reporting